-BKD, LLP was selected to serve as the Company's independent public accountants for the 2020 fiscal year, and the shareholders of the Company ratified the selection at the 2020 annual meeting of shareholders in April 2020.
-The Audit Committee has selected BKD, LLP to serve as the Company's independent public accountants for the 2021 fiscal year, and the shareholders of the Company are being asked to ratify the selection at the 2021 Annual Meeting.
+BKD, LLP was selected to serve as the Company's independent public accountants for the 2021 fiscal year, and the shareholders of the Company ratified the selection at the annual meeting of shareholders in April 2021.
+The Audit Committee has selected BKD, LLP to serve as the Company's independent public accountants for the 2022 fiscal year, and the shareholders of the Company are being asked to ratify the selection at the 2022 Annual Meeting.

-The following table sets forth the aggregate fees charged to Glacier by BKD, LLP for audit services rendered in connection with the audited consolidated financial statements and reports for the 2020 and 2019 fiscal years.
+The following table sets forth the aggregate fees charged to Glacier by BKD.
+LLP for audit services rendered in connection with the audited consolidated financial statements and reports for the 2021 and 2020 fiscal years.

-Fee Category Fiscal 2020 % of Total Fiscal 2019 % of Total
+Fee Category Fiscal 2021 % of Total Fiscal 2020 % of Total Audit Fees \$1,057,970 100% \$1,009,633 90.2% Audit-Related Fees 109,575 9.8% Tax Fees - All Other Fees Total Fees \$1,057,970 100% \$1,119,208 100.0%

-Audit Fees \$[●] [●]% \$1,075,515 91.4%

-Audit-Related Fees [ullet] [●]% 100,850 8.6%

-Tax Fees -

-All Other Fees

-Total Fees \$[●] 100% \$1,176,365 100%

 Audit Fees.
-Consists of fees billed to Glacier for professional services rendered by BKD, LLP in connection with the audits of the Company's financial statements, the effectiveness of internal controls over financial accounting, the reviews of financial statements included in Glacier's Forms 10-Q and Form 10-K, and the services to Glacier in connection with statutory or regulatory filings or engagements.
+Consists of fees billed to Glacier for professional services rendered by BKD, LLP in connection with the audits of the Company's financial statements, the effectiveness of internal controls over financial accounting, the reviews of financial statements included in Glacier's Forms 10-Q and 10-K and other documents filed with the SEC, and the services to Glacier in connection with statutory or regulatory filings or engagements.

 Audit-Related Fees.
-Fees in both 2020 and 2019 include technical accounting research and consultation relating to adoption and implementation of new and revised financial accounting and reporting standards.
+There were no audit-related fees incurred for the fiscal year ended December 31, 2021.
+Audit-related fees incurred in 2020 include technical accounting research and consultation relating to adoption and implementation of new and revised financial accounting and reporting standards.

 Tax Fees.
-There were no fees incurred for tax services for the fiscal years ended December 31, 2020 and 2019.
+There were no fees incurred for tax services for the fiscal years ended December 31, 2021 and 2020.

 All Other Fees.
-There were no fees for services not included above for the fiscal years ended December 31, 2020 and 2019.
+There were no fees for services not included above for the fiscal years ended December 31, 2021 and 2020.